hlt-mt/Speech-MASSIVE/README.md

 ## Citation

-We ask that you cite our Speech-MASSIVE paper (link to be added) and both of the [MASSIVE paper](https://arxiv.org/abs/2204.08582) given that Speech-MASSIVE used text data from MASSIVE as seed data.
+We ask that you cite our [Speech-MASSIVE paper on arXiv](https://arxiv.org/abs/2408.03900) and also the [MASSIVE paper](https://arxiv.org/abs/2204.08582) given that Speech-MASSIVE used text data from MASSIVE as seed data.

-Speech-MASSIVE paper:
+Speech-MASSIVE paper (accepted at INTERSPEECH 2024):
 ```
-@inproceedings{lee24_interspeech,
+@inproceedings{lee2024speechmassivemultilingualspeechdataset,
+      title={{Speech-MASSIVE: A Multilingual Speech Dataset for SLU and Beyond}},
       author={Beomseok Lee and Ioan Calapodescu and Marco Gaido and Matteo Negri and Laurent Besacier},
-  title={{Speech-MASSIVE: A Multilingual Speech Dataset for SLU and Beyond}},
-  year=2024,
+      year={2024},
        booktitle={Proc.
 Interspeech 2024},
 }
 ```